Based in | Hushmail |

 Launched in 1999, Hushmail is a product of Hush Communications, Ltd., a Canadian company.
 Hush Communications, Ltd. in turn, is a subsidiary of Hush Communications Corporation, which is based in the United States.

-After 9/11, the US government began massive additional surveillance of the populace, including sucking up everyone’s email that they could.
-Many security experts fear that additional assaults on your privacy will result from “temporary” measures to fight the virus.
+After 9/11, the US government imposed additional surveillance on the citizens, which includes reading their private emails.
+Many security experts fear that additional assaults on your privacy are just a matter of time.

-The difficulty of protecting the privacy of users causes most secure email services to locate themselves outside the United States and Canada.
-The same can also be said of Canada VPN providers, which are also affected by these laws.
+The difficulty of protecting user privacy causes most secure email services to locate themselves outside the United States and Canada.
+The same can be said of Canada VPN providers, which are also affected by these laws.

 Hushmail technical specifications